Things to do nearby Bendale

 Walking and cycling is also an option from the town, with routes along the seafront.
 Head north and you will find yourself in the stunning Solway Coast Area of Outstanding Natural Beauty with its long, sandy beaches, views across to Scotland, pretty seaside villages, and nature reserves.
 Stop off at Allonby for fish and chips and ice cream, explore the cobbled streets and seafront arcade in Silloth, or enjoy a bit of birdwatching.

 Following the coast south, you will also find plenty of attractions.
 The old industrial town of Workington is just 10 minutes away and is now the shopping hub of West Cumbria.
-With a pedestrianised high street, a variety of shops, a multi-screen cinema, two museums, two theatres, and even a trampoline park, there’s plenty to keep you busy.
+With a pedestrianised high street, a variety of shops, two museums and two theatres, there’s plenty to keep you busy.
 Workington also has a busy nightlife scene with plenty of pubs and bars.
 For something quieter, why not head to Hall Park where you will find ruined and mysterious Curwen Hall.
 Follow the path through the leafy park and down to the river where you might see salmon jumping or herons flying high above.
 Look out for the remains of Cuckoo Arch en-route: the ghost of a World War 2 soldier is said to wait there for his fiancé!